Nursing Home Arbitration Agreements: How They Can Impact Your Case

 Additionally, the admission process can be further complicated as many nursing homes require residents and their families to sign arbitration contracts.

 Illinois Nursing Home Arbitration Agreement FAQs

-Nothing because capable law firms like ours work on contingency so that we can get to work for you and you do not have to worry about a dime of expenses until we secure an award or settlement for you.
+Nothing because capable law firms like ours work on contingency so that we can get to work for you, and you do not have to worry about expenses until we secure an award or settlement for you.

 The liability extends to persons working there and third parties that operate within the facility as well.
-These claims can reimburse aggrieved families for their pain, sorrow, and costs that the tragedy caused.
+The claims can reimburse aggrieved families for the pain, sorrow, and costs that the tragedy caused.

 Speak With Our Nursing Home Lawyers Regarding Arbitration Agreements

-Our dedicated team helps them analyze these contracts so that they do not lock themselves into bad situations.
-Then, if trouble arises, our lawyers bring claims on their behalf to recover for nursing home abuse and neglect.
+Our dedicated team helps them analyze these nursing home contracts so that they do not lock themselves into bad situations.
+Then, if trouble arises, our lawyers bring claims on their behalf to seek justice and recover compensation for nursing home abuse and neglect.